 This page explains how part-time formats work and what to compare when choosing a program.

-• Enrollment status can affect pricing and financial aid eligibility.
+• Financial impact: Enrollment status can affect pricing and aid eligibility

 For a full overview of business administration options, start with the Business Administration Program Guide.